 Causes– The posterior tibial tendon attaches the calf muscles to the bones on the inside of the foot.
 It holds up the arch and supports the foot when walking.
 High-impact sports like basketball, tennis, and soccer, being overweight and old age can all lead to posterior tibial tendinitis.
 Individuals with flat feet are also at a higher risk.

 Treatment– As with Achilles tendinitis, rest, ice, pain medications, physical therapy, and orthotics are most appropriate for managing posterior tibial tendinitis.
-Using a semi-custom foot orthotic will help correct flat feet and other types of foot problems.
+The best insoles for posterior tibial tendinitis will help correct flat feet and other types of foot problems.
 Cortisone injections may be needed if other treatments fail.

 Symptoms– Peroneal tendinitis of the foot results in pain around the back and outer side of the ankle and foot, especially when standing or pushing off the foot.
 The ankle might also feel unstable during activities.